Art-Chen/MIUI-Extra-YukiAPI/README.md

     - added support for change the offsetY
   - Media Notification
     - optimized original dirty color.
-    - fixup art image not update in sometimes.
+    - fix art image not update in sometimes.
   - Volume Panel
     - Add support for its animation